Water Benefit Standard: Open for pubic consultation and accepting project proposals

 • To ensure other environmental and social benefits to local communities

 Our Technical Advisory Committee comprised of the world’s leading technical and policy experts has put together the industry’s first Rules and Requirements and Methodologies for water programmes to ensure initiatives lead to real, measurable, and sustainable outcomes.
 These are now available for public consultation.

-Expressions of interest are invited from organisations that wish to consider providing financial and/or material in-kind contributions to expand and enhance the Water Benefit Standard.
+We are also seeking funding to expand and enhance the Water Benefit Standard.
 Please contact the secretariat at email@example.com.

 The Water Benefit Standard in Action: Pilot Projects